 Reading books, browsing art albums, taking notes, drawing, visiting art galleries, going to free demos at Daniel Smith’s Art Supply store made the foundation and support of my start.
 Soon I understood that I am not alone, I belong to an artist community and we all struggle in our own way to express the best of ourselves.
-I found support from local art organization like Mercer Island Visual Art League and later from Eastside Fine Arts Association.
+I found support from local art organization like Mercer Island Visual Art League and later Eastside Fine Arts Association.

-Because I wanted “My way” and my time is short I decided to avoid classes and concentrate on developing my own skills by trial and error, a longer pass, but very genuine.
+Because I wanted “My way” and my time is short, I decided to avoid classes and concentrate on developing my own skills by trial and error, a longer pass, but very genuine.
 I tried to do to some improvisation, as a test to see if I can sustain a spontaneous composition.
 I was surprised to see my imagination at work, trying each time to solve the problems differently.
 After a while I understood that in order to grow and improve my technical skills I need to go back to some basic, solid, drawing.
 I enrolled in a Figure Drawing class at the Community Center.
-It was a new experience for me, in my college years I made some drawing after plaster copies of classical well known sculpture ( head of David, Laocoon etc) but never made drawing after an human figure.
+It was a new experience for me, in my college years I made some drawing after plaster copies of classical, well known sculpture ( head of David, Laocoon etc) but never made drawing after a human figure.
 It was a valuable idea which improved my drawing skills.

-My improvisation experience in acrylics was amazing but made me feel not yet ready for the next step.
-I decided to spend more time in a dialog with nature, to observe nature and to absorb how many lessons I can about nature's logic, structure, texture, shapes, color, composition, etc. Hiking on trails in Issaquah, a trip to Mount Bachelor or to Mount Baker with my Italian good friend Teresa, gave me multiple small pleasures and enough material to continue my paintings.
-I avoided landscape representation and concentrated on stumps, rocks, bark, trying to mobilize my imagination to see the essential in the particular.
-A special event was a trip in Puget Sound to which I will dedicate another post.
+My improvisation experience in acrylics was amazing, but made me feel not yet ready for the next step.
+I decided to spend more time in a dialog with nature, to observe it and to absorb how many lessons I can about it’s logic, structure, texture, shapes, color, composition, etc. Hiking on trails in Issaquah, a trip to Mount Bachelor or to Mount Baker with my Italian good friend Teresa, gave me multiple small pleasures and enough material to continue my paintings.
+I avoided landscape representation and concentrated on stumps, rocks, bark, trying to mobilize my imagination to see the essence of things.
+A special event was a trip in Puget Sound (John Island) to which I will dedicate another post.